status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon-node-systemd.md

 ## Further examples

-- A [service template file](https://github.com/chfast/ethereum-node/blob/main/nimbus%40.service) by Pawel Bylica which allows you to start two services at the same time, e.g. `nimbus@prater.service` and `nimbus@mainnet.service`.
+- A [service template file](https://github.com/chfast/ethereum-node/blob/main/nimbus%40.service) by Pawel Bylica which allows you to start two services at the same time, e.g. `nimbus@holesky.service` and `nimbus@mainnet.service`.
 - The [EthereumOnARM](https://github.com/diglos/ethereumonarm/blob/main/fpm-package-builder/nimbus/extras/nimbus.service) project maintains a service file as part of their Ethereum installation package repository.